Skip to main content

 USA

-Hard Rock Stadium in Miami Gardens — where Latin American passion meets Caribbean vibes.
-The gateway city for South American fans traveling to the tournament.
+Hard Rock Stadium in Miami Gardens, 17 miles north of South Beach.
+The gateway city for South American fans flying into the tournament.

 Airport